Seachd: The Inaccessible Pinnacle: BAFTA controversy

 In the autumn of 2007, BAFTA refused to put the film, along with the Welsh-language film Calon Gaeth, forward as candidates for the Best Foreign Language Film Category at the 2008 Academy Awards.
 Christopher Young, the film's producer, claimed that the decision was "anti-Gaelic" and resigned his membership of BAFTA.
 The issue was raised in the Scottish Parliament.

 Production

 The film received funding from the Gaelic Media Service, BBC Alba, the Glasgow Film Office and Scottish Screen.
-It had a budget of £655,000 ($1.3m) and was shot on Skye in 2006.
+It had a budget of £655,000 ($1.3m) and was shot on the Isle of Skye in 2006.

 Reception

-The film was nominated for 3 BAFTAs and Miller for the Michael Powell Award and was warmly received with comparisons drawn to works such as Big Fish and The Princess Bride.
+The film was nominated for 3 BAFTAs and Miller for the Michael Powell Award and was warmly received with comparisons drawn to works such as Big Fish (2003) and The Princess Bride (1987).